mujeebishaque/todo-slap/README.md

 # todo-slap
-Slap me with my todos when my pc wakes up
+My personal project for myself To Slap me with my todos when my pc wakes up

 ### Where to download the executable of the software?
 - You can download the executable from this repo.
 It's placed inside the `output` folder.